alexocode/talks/social/compassionate-coding/compassionate-coding.md

 theme: Sketchnote, 1

+[.footer: Sascha Wolf | grandcentrix]
 # Compassionate Coding
 ### _being more humane in tech_

 ^
 Thank you for being here!
+My name is Sascha, backend dev/tsa @grandcentrix

 ^
-Why "Compassionate Coding"?
-Orga from April Wensel, good work ...
+Disclaimer:
+This talk is strongly inspired by the works of April Wensel and her orga "Compassionate Coding" I'm not affiliated with her orga in any way, rather this is about paying credit

 ^
+Now that this is out of the way, let's get going!
-This talk is about ...
+This talk is about COMMUNICATION

 ---
 ![](images/communication.jpg)

 ^
-COMMUNICATION: The act of ...
+In brief Communcation revolves around

 ---
 # Communication